CHONDROITIN SULFATE Overview Information

 Chondroitin sulfate is a chemical that is normally found in cartilage around joints in the body.
-Chondroitin sulfate is manufactured from animal sources, such as cow cartilage.
+Chondroitin sulfate is usually manufactured from animal sources, such as shark and cow cartilage.

 Chondroitin sulfate is available as an eye drop for dry eyes.
 In addition, it is used during cataract surgery, and as a solution for preserving corneas used for transplants.
 It is approved by the FDA for these uses.

 Some people with osteoarthritis use ointments or skin creams for pain that contain chondroitin sulfate, in combination with glucosamine sulfate, shark cartilage, and camphor.

 Some people also inject chondroitin sulfate into the muscles for osteoarthritis.

 Some people insert chondroitin sulfate into the bladder for urinary tract infections (UTIs), bladder conditions, or loss of control of the bladder.

 In osteoarthritis, the cartilage in the joints breaks down.
 Taking chondroitin sulfate, one of the building blocks of cartilage, might slow this breakdown.